Marconiadsf/gcp-series/README.md

 docker build -f Dockerfile.dev -t gcp-series-dev-container .
 ```

-This will build the development container image with Python 3.10-slim, Git, gcloud SDK, and other tools, copy
+This will build the development container image with Python 3.10-slim, Git, GCloud SDK, and other tools, copy
 the requirements.txt file, and install the required Python packages.
 After the build is complete, you can run the container.